This guide helps you get your Ansible Automation Platform installation up and running as quickly as possible.

 You should also review the General Installation Notes before starting the installation.

-For platform information, refer to Installation Notes in the Ansible Tower Installation and Reference Guide.
+For platform information, refer to Platform-specific Installation Notes.

 Ansible Tower has the following requirements: